QiShaoXuan/finxos/README.md

 # Finxos

-An editor based on the `slate.js`, UI use antd in the earyly.
+An editor based on the `slate.js`, UI components use `antd` in the early.